deepomicslab/TCRanno/README.md

     the delimitor of the input file, defualt='\s+'.

 --k:
     the number of closest TCRs within the reference database to be output for each query if not completely matching.
 Defualt=10.
+Note that the quantitative annotations (tcr2ept/tcr2ag/tcr2org) only take into account the best choice (k=1) for each input TCR sequence, so k=1 will be enough for the subsequent steps.
+Choose k=1 if you don't need multiple matched TCR sequences for each input, which can save space and time.

 --thread:
     the number of threads (cpus) to be used, default=1.
 Specify thread=-1 for all cpus.
 ```

-2. repertoire_analysis.tcr2ept(...), repertoire_analysis.tcr2ag(...), repertoire_analysis.tcr2org(...)
+2. repertoire_analysis.tcr2ept, repertoire_analysis.tcr2ag, repertoire_analysis.tcr2org
 ```
 --infile:
     input file name (path), a tcr2tcr output file